jnozzi/cocoadev.com/markdown/SplashWindow.md

 @end

-Of course, it could borrow from the lower General/ToolTip example to return an autoreleased General/SplashWindow that displays for a set amount of time.
+Of course, it could borrow from the lower ToolTip example to return an autoreleased SplashWindow that displays for a set amount of time.
 Then using it would be real simple...
-General/[SplashWindow splashWithImage:yourImage display:YES];
+[SplashWindow splashWithImage:yourImage display:YES];